RanvierMUD/ranviermud/docs/dialogue.md

 ```

 Which dialogue branch is triggered is based on the following criteria:
-- Lowest, Low, Medium, High, Highest are worth 1 to 5 points, in order.
-This is used as a tie breaker, dependent on the following criteria.
+- A pre-set priority (key `priority` in the example) Lowest, Low, Medium, High, Highest are worth 1 to 5 points, in order.
 - If the topic (key `'thieves guild'` in the example) is found verbatim, it is 1 point.
-- If every single word in the "every" array/string is matched by `Array.prototype.every`, it is worth 3 points.
+- If _every_ string in the "every" array/string is matched, it is worth 3 points.
-- If any word in the "some" array/string is matched by `Array.prototype.some`, it is worth 2 points.
+- If _any_ string in the "some" array/string is matched, it is worth 2 points.
-- Each word in the "find" array/string that is matched by `String.prototype.find` is worth 1 point.
+- _Each_ string in the "find" array/string that is matched is worth 1 point.

+These are all tallied.
+Tie breaker method is TBD.

 So, if given the string ``"What can I do about the dead thief from the thieves guild?"``, this algorithm would weight this topic with 9 points:
-- 2 from priority
+- 2 from pre-set priority
 - 1 from the key
 - 2 from `some`
 - 2 from `find`

+#### Custom Priority

+The priority can also be a function that returns one of the Priority enums, or an integer.

+The following `quest` example uses a function to check the player's level and set the priority based on whether or not they are in an appropriate level range for the quest.

 # Dialogue Types